curvegrid/truffle-multibaas-plugin/README.md

     development: {
       // See https://github.com/trufflesuite/truffle/tree/develop/packages/hdwallet-provider
       // for options other than the Deployment ID.
-      provider: new Provider("<YOUR PRIVATE KEYS PRIVATE KEYS FOR SIGNING>", MultiBaasDeploymentID),
+      provider: new Provider("<YOUR PRIVATE KEY FOR SIGNING>", MultiBaasDeploymentID),
       networks: "*", // any network
     },
   },